 - Fast-fold games – These games are cash games at their core.
 However, as you play, you are switched to a new table immediately after folding the previous hand.
 Thus, you will end up playing with a larger group of people, but you will end up seeing far more hands than at a typical cash table.

-Real money poker vs. free
+Real money poker vs. free play

-For one thing, poker players on play money sites have no regard for playing wisely or skillfully.
+Although you can play free online poker, the players on play money sites have no regard for playing wisely or skillfully.
 Since they can only lose faux currency, anyway, they figure that there’s no reason not to chase a draw, even if it’s a minute one.

-However, real money sites are not equivalent to friendly games, or even live poker games in a casino.
+However, real money PA sites are not equivalent to friendly games, or even live poker games in a casino.
 As a general rule, in fact, they require far more skill and focus to master than equivalent live games.

 Most long-term successful players on real money sites keep detailed notes on their play, study the game all the time, and are always looking for ways to improve their return.
 Even breakeven players have to be more cautious, since the ratio of sharks is so much higher.